SergeyMi37/Multi-Line-Command-Editor/README.md

 ZME do ^%zme quit  ; add multi line command extended in terminal
 ~~~

-oOtherwise, just call it from terminal command prompt
+Otherwise, just call it from terminal command prompt
 ~~~
   USER>do ^zme
 ~~~